Vishal-Upendran/Vishal-Upendran.github.io/pages/teaching.md

 ---
 layout: default
-title: A collection of various things
+title: Teaching
 ---

-This page comprises of a collection of numerous miscellaneous articles/tutorials that I have taught over the years.
+This page consists of a collection of numerous miscellaneous articles/tutorials that I have taught over the years.

 * * *